z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/topics/g-query-plan-operator-control-parameters.md

 # Query Plan Operator Control Parameters

 The following parameters control the types of plan operations the legacy query optimizer can use.
-Enable or disable plan operations to force the legacy query optimizer to choose a different plan.
+Activate or deactivate plan operations to force the legacy query optimizer to choose a different plan.
 This is useful for testing and comparing query performance using different plan types.

 - `enable_bitmapscan`